CBSE Class 11 Physics Syllabus

 Chapter–2: Units and Measurements

-Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units.
-Length, mass and time measurements; accuracy and precision of measuring instruments; errors in measurement; significant figures.
+Need for measurement: Units of measurement; systems of units; SI units, fundamental and derived units. significant figures.
 Dimensions of physical quantities, dimensional analysis and its applications.

 Chapter–3: Motion in a Straight Line